Panjiri (Panjeeri)

 You can replace powdered white sugar with powdered jaggery.
 Traditionally, khand or khandsari, which is desi raw sugar was used to make Panjiri.

-Ghee – Always use ghee to make Panjiri recipe.
+Ghee – Always use desi ghee to make Panjiri recipe.
 To make it vegan, replace ghee with coconut oil.

-Nuts and Seeds – I like to add makhana (foxnuts, lotus seeds), dried coconut, almonds, cashews, pistachios, muskmelon seeds (magaj ke beej), flax seeds (alsi ke beej), and white poppy seeds (posta dana, khus khus).
+Nuts and Seeds – I like to add phool makhana (foxnuts, lotus seeds), dried coconut, almonds, cashews, pistachios, muskmelon seeds (magaj ke beej), flax seeds (alsi ke beej), and white poppy seeds (posta dana, khus khus).

-How To Make Panjiri
+How To Make Panjeeri

 Roast The Nuts And Seeds